Hot sauce: Australia

-The availability of a wide variety of hot sauces is a relatively recent event in most of southern Australia (with little more than the flagship Tabasco cayenne variety and thick, medium hot Indochinese sauces widely available last century), although very faithful locally produced versions of habanero and Trinidad Scorpion sauces are now available.
+The availability of a wide variety of hot sauces is a relatively recent event in most of Australia.
+Before 2000, there was little more choice than the flagship brand of Tabasco Cayenne sauce predominantly used in restaurants and sold in supermarkets.
+Other options included the more specialised thick, medium to hot Asian sauces.
+Although today, two of the most popular picks are the Buffalo and Sriracha hot sauces.
+There's also very faithful, locally produced versions of Habanero and Trinidad Scorpion ranges available.

 United Kingdom

 Two of the hottest chilies in the world, the Naga Viper and Infinity chili were developed in the United Kingdom and are available as sauces which have been claimed to be the hottest natural chili sauces (without added pepper extract) available in the world.
 The Naga Viper and Infinity were considered the hottest two chili peppers in the world until the Naga Viper was unseated by the Trinidad Moruga Scorpion in late 2011.

 Heat

 The heat, or burning sensation, experienced when consuming hot sauce is caused by capsaicin and related capsaicinoids.
 The burning sensation is caused by the capsaicin activation of the TRPV1 heat and ligand-gated ion channel in peripheral neurons.
 The mechanism of action is then a chemical interaction with the neurological system.
-Although the "burning" sensation is not real, repeated and prolonged use of hot spices may harm the peripheral heat-sensing neurons; this mechanism may explain why frequent spice users become less sensitive to both spices and heat.
+Although the "burning" sensation does not correspond to a real stimulus, repeated and prolonged use of hot spices may harm the peripheral heat-sensing neurons; this mechanism may explain why frequent spice users become less sensitive to both spices and heat.

 Foods containing capsaicin, like hot sauces, can have different effects on each individual.
 Those with stomach issues can experience worse symptoms than just the “burning” sensation.
-People with Irritable bowel syndrome (IBS) can have gas, diarrhea, or stomach pains after ingesting hot sauces.
+People with irritable bowel syndrome (IBS) can have gas, diarrhea, or stomach pains after ingesting hot sauces.

 The seemingly subjective perceived heat of hot sauces can be measured by the Scoville scale.
 The Scoville scale number indicates how many times something must be diluted with an equal volume of water until people can no longer feel any sensation from the capsaicin.
 The hottest hot sauce scientifically possible is one rated at 16 million Scoville units, which is pure capsaicin.
 An example of a hot sauce marketed as achieving this level of heat is Blair's 16 Million Reserve, marketed by Blair's Sauces and Snacks.
 By comparison, Tabasco sauce is rated between 2,500 and 5,000 Scoville units (batches vary) - with one of the mildest commercially available sauces, Cackalacky Classic Sauce Company's Spice Sauce, weighing in at less than 1000 Scoville units on the standard heat scale.